elvgarrui/elvgarrui.github.io/content/about/index.md

 balance those *sad vibes*.

-On my free time I like doing some silly art (like the little bird you can see on the bottom-right of this page!), petting any animal that exists, playing games and, above all, spending quality time with family and friends.
+On my free time I like doing some silly art (like the little bird you can see on the bottom-right of this page), petting any animal that exists, playing games and, above all, spending quality time with family and friends.